Health Care Team

 Provide first aid treatment for minor accidents and injuries

 Respond to major emergencies.
 Mock emergencies are practiced at each session

 Assist with Camp Community Living activities such as cleaning, laundry, and inventory

 Organize documentation and manage record keeping

 Additional Nursing Tasks: (Only Nurses currently certified in a medical institution) Flushing central lines

 1. What everyday health issues should I be familiar with?

 Nurses should be familiar with:

-- Basic over-the-counter medications, indications and contraindications (like acetaminophen, ibuprofen, diphenhydramine, dimenhydrinate, and antihistamines)
+Basic over-the-counter medications, indications and contraindications (e.g. acetaminophen, ibuprofen, diphenhydramine, dimenhydrinate, and antihistamines)

-- The basics of communicable diseases - prevention and treatment (things like sore throats, ear aches, sore tummies, head lice, diarrhea, chicken pox, public health guidelines)
+The basics of communicable diseases - prevention and treatment (e.g. sore throats, ear aches, sore tummies, head lice, diarrhea, chicken pox, public health guidelines)